12 Largest Japanese companies by Market Cap and Number of Employees

 Presenting to you the list of the Largest and most Famous Japanese companies based on market capitalisation, number of employees, and GDP (It’s a mix 🙂 ).

-And the Japanese economy is set to grow like a bonsai tree in the next five years.
+The Japanese economy is set to grow like a bonsai tree in the next five years.

 According to statistics, the country’s GDP is expected to increase by an average of 1.3% annually (Source: Fitch Solutions), driven by increased government spending and growing exports.